radcampaign/allaboveall2020/web/wp-content/plugins/miniorange-2-factor-authentication/readme.txt

 * **Brute force attack prevention, IP Blocking & User login Monitorning. **
 * File protection & strong password

-== PASSWORDLESS LOGIN ==
+= PASSWORDLESS LOGIN =
 Passwordless login is a new way of login in which you and your users can login without entering the password.
 The login can be done by username and 2-factor or only username which can be decided based on the user role.
 If a role is not allowed for passwordless login they will login with password and username.
-All authentication method including OTP Over SMS and OTP Over email is supported for passwordless login.

-== WebAuthn ==
-WebAuthn is a new way for you to authenticate yourself in your website.
-It modifies the old way of authentication by removing the password need.
-It helps you replace your  passwords with devices like USB Keys, fingerprint scanners, Windows Hello compatible cameras, FaceID/TouchID and more

 == Prevent Account Sharing Between Users ==
 Many video sharing and E-learning platforms want to prevent sharing of account between the users.
 This can be done using miniOrange Two factor plugin.
 Also, e-learning portals can use this to their advantage.
 It can be used on any websites which create and sell courses.
 It can be integrated with plugins like Learndash.